onosproject/ran-simulator/README.md

 # RAN Simulator
-See [README.md](docs/README.md) for details of running the application.
+See [README.md](docs/README.md) for details of running the RAN simulator application.